BTZ Black Hole In The Non-Extensive Generalizations of Gibbs Entropy: Introduction:

-The paper is structured as follows: in section \textbf{II} we review some known facts about the non-extensive generalisations of Gibbs entropy.
-The section \textbf{III} is about the CR-BTZ black hole system and its thermodynamic investigation within the framework of non-extensive entropies in various ensembles.
+The paper is structured as follows: In section \textbf{II} we review some known facts about the non-extensive generalisations of Gibbs entropy.
+The section \textbf{III} is about the rotating BTZ black hole and its thermodynamic investigation within the framework of non-extensive entropies in two different ensembles.
 In section \textbf{IV} we examine the thermodynamic geometry of the black hole system both in Ruppeiner and in the GTD formalisms.
+The section \textbf{V} is about the thermodynamic investigation of charged BTZ black hole within the framework of non-extensive entropies in two different ensembles.
+In section \textbf{VI} we examine the thermodynamic geometry of the black hole in both the Ruppeiner and the GTD formalisms.
 The final section contains our conclusions.